 Financial Aid AMA Sessions

-The Financial Aid Office will be hosting weekly Ask Me Anything (AMA) sessions during summer 2024 for our incoming and continuing students.
+The Financial Aid Office will be hosting Ask Me Anything (AMA) sessions during summer 2025 for our incoming and continuing Law students.
 Log on whenever you have a chance to get your financial aid questions answered!

-AMA sessions for incoming students (JD Class of 2027 and LLM Class of 2025) will be offered every other Wednesday beginning June 26th (specific dates below) from 12pm CDT to 1pm CDT.
-Just log into the Zoom meeting and wait to be admitted from the waiting room.
-We'll have the main Zoom meeting open for general questions and a breakout room for quick questions specific to your individual circumstances (unless noted below).
+AMA sessions for incoming students will be offered on the dates below from 12pm CDT to 1pm CDT.
+Just log into the Zoom meeting and wait to be admitted from the waiting room; we'll be meeting with one student at a time so you may need to hang out in the waiting room for a bit.
 If we cannot answer your specific questions or if your question may require in-depth research or discussion, please schedule a separate meeting with our office.

 How to Access a Zoom Meeting